chuegle/boto/docs/source/ref/cloudfront.rst

 The only attributes that can be updated for a Distribution are comment, enabled and cnames.

-To delete a :class:`boto.cloudfront.distribution.Distribution`:
+To delete a :class:`boto1.cloudfront.distribution.Distribution`:

 >>> distro.delete()

-boto.cloudfront
+boto1.cloudfront
 ---------------

-.. automodule:: boto.cloudfront
+.. automodule:: boto1.cloudfront
    :members:
    :undoc-members:

-boto.cloudfront.distribution
+boto1.cloudfront.distribution
 ----------------------------

-.. automodule:: boto.cloudfront.distribution
+.. automodule:: boto1.cloudfront.distribution
    :members:
    :undoc-members:

-boto.cloudfront.exception
+boto1.cloudfront.exception
 -------------------------

-.. automodule:: boto.cloudfront.exception
+.. automodule:: boto1.cloudfront.exception
    :members:
    :undoc-members: